 Students who are transitioning to college from GED or adult education programs, or who have been away from school for prolonged periods, may access CAPS support in developing college readiness skills.
-Specialized assistance is provided in getting connected with college resources and improving skills for success and confidence in the classroom.
+Academic coaching is provided to assist students with college navigation, resources, and study skills for success.
 For more information, contact the Coordinator of Tutoring Services and College Transition.